EricMarcon/entropart/README.md

 with the state-of-the-art estimation-bias correction.
 Similarity-based diversity is calculated with *Dqz*, based on a similarity matrix.

+# Vignettes

-A full documentation is available in the vignette.
+A full documentation is available in the main [vignette](https://EricMarcon.github.io/entropart/entropart.pdf).
-Type: *vignette("entropart")*.
+In R, type: `vignette("entropart")`.

-A quick introuction is in *vignette("Introduction", "entropart")*.
+A quick [introduction](https://EricMarcon.github.io/entropart/Introduction.html) is in `vignette("Introduction", "entropart")`.

+The way [phylogenies](https://EricMarcon.github.io/entropart/Phylogenies.html) are handled in the package is detailed in `vignette("Phylogenies", "entropart")`.

 ## Reference